cacosta88/RPGF-Splitter/README.md

 [![Watch the video](https://img.youtube.com/vi/pth2_8VanvA/maxresdefault.jpg)](https://youtu.be/pth2_8VanvA)
 </p>
-Click on the image aboe to watch the demo on youtube
+Click on the image above to watch the demo on youtube

 ### This front-end update to the ETH Splitter allows users to divide ETH evenly across up to 25 RetroPGF initiatives with a single action, simplifying the funding distribution for public goods within the Optimism Collective ecosystem.
 ### Project data sourced from https://www.growthepie.xyz/optimism-retropgf-3 as of December 2023.